Cold War in Asia: Johnson and Vietnam

 Between November 1963 and July 1965, President Lyndon B. Johnson, after consulting widely, escalated into large-scale American combat on the ground, plus a major air war.
 Kennedy had given priority in foreign policy to the Soviet Union, Cuba, Berlin, and Latin America.
 Vietnam was never high on his agenda, nor was China or any part of Asia.
 In striking contrast the Vietnam War sucked all the attention of the Johnson Administration, even diverting the president away from his special interest in domestic policy.
 He hated the war because it was diverting funding for his beloved Great Society, and the more attention it received the more money it would take away from domestic goals.
 Johnson vividly remembered how Harry Truman's political career had been ended by the Korean War, and feared that if they abandoned the long-standing commitment to the containment of communist expansion, the Democratic Party would be badly hurt.
 At the same time, the administration downplayed the escalating War, diverting away the attention of the American people.
 As senior officials realized matters were getting worse and worse, public relations made it seem the United States was in full control of this not very important episode.
 There were no parades for returning veterans.
 Washington made no calls for victory.
 Johnson undermined the military by refusing to call up the Army Reserves or the state-based National Guard, because this would draw too much attention to the war.
 Instead he relied more and more heavily on the draft, which because of educational and occupational exemptions was reaching more and more to poor whites and blacks, who increasingly resented the war they had to fight.
 American people were indeed paying scant attention until the Viet Cong launched their massive Tet Offensive in early 1968.
-Militarily the Communists were badly defeated, but suddenly all Americans were shocked into aware that they were deeply engaged in a major war.
+Militarily the Communists were badly defeated, but suddenly all Americans were shocked into the awareness that they were deeply engaged in a major war.
 The anti-war movement, up to the end of March no effort on college campuses suddenly took center stage, especially after protesting students were shot down on two college campuses. leading Democrats including Hubert Humphrey and Robert Kennedy protested the war and challenge Johnson for renomination in the 1968 election.
 Johnson's popularity was collapsing and he pulled out of the race.